Terminator 3: Rise of the Machines: Theatrical

 Terminator 3: Rise of the Machines had its premiere at Mann Village Theater in Westwood, Los Angeles on June 30, 2003.
 In the United States, the film was released by Warner Bros. in 3,504 theaters on July 2, 2003.
 Press screenings of the film were very limited prior to release.

+In the United Kingdom, the film received a 12A certificate from the British Board of Film Classification (BBFC), a lower rating than earlier Terminator films, as the BBFC felt the violent moments were less detailed and realistic.
+However, the rating received 54 complaints from the public, an unusually high number for the time, believing the rating was too low, citing the graphic scene in which the T-X impales a man through the chest with her hand, as well as the three uses of the term 'fuck'.
+AOL deemed Terminator 3 the "first big controversial 12A decision".

 Home media

-Terminator 3: Rise of the Machines was released on DVD and VHS on November 11, 2003, on HD-DVD in September 2006, and on Blu-ray on November 26, 2007.
+In the U.S., Warner Home Video released the film on DVD and VHS on November 11, 2003, on HD-DVD in September 2006, and on Blu-ray on November 26, 2007.

+By January 2026, Warner Bros.' option of North American rights had expired; Sony's Columbia Pictures, which also distributed the film in most international territories; sister company TriStar Pictures theatrically distributed the previous film domestically, took over these rights and made the film available on digital and rental platforms across the U.S.